Forestry-Robotics-UC/go1_magnetometer_rm3100/README.md

-# RM3100 Magnetometer Driver (DroneCAN)
+# RM3100 Magnetometer Driver ROS2 wrapper

-This ROS 2 package provides a driver for the RM3100 magnetometer using the DroneCAN protocol.
-It reads magnetic field data, calculates the azimuth (heading), and estimates the variance of the heading in real-time based on sensor noise.
+This ROS 2 wrapper provides a driver for the RM3100 magnetometer using the DroneCAN protocol.
+It reads magnetic field data, calculates the azimuth (heading), and estimates the variance of the heading in real-time.

 ## Features